 Hey there!
-Are you about to receive your $1200 stimulus check or did you just get it?
+Are you about to receive your $1200 stimulus check, or did you get it already?
 Are you wondering what to do with it?
-In this post, I'm going to talk about my top 9 picks for how to use your stimulus check wisely.
+In this post, I'm going to discuss my top 9 picks for how to use your stimulus check wisely.

 1. Pay Off Debt